How to Calculate Your Dog’s Age in Human Years

 How to Translate Dog Years To Human Years

-In previous study, researchers found a way to calculate a dog's age, while also taking size and breed into consideration since small dogs tend to live longer.
+In a previous study, researchers found a way to calculate a dog’s age, while also taking size and breed into consideration since small dogs tend to live longer.
 In that 2013 study they determined that small dogs age on average 12.5 years per human year, compared to 9 years for large dogs.
 According to this model, a Miniature Dachshund will age on a 4 to 1 human years scale whereas a Bulldog will age an average of 13 years per human year.
-If you adopted a dog of unknown age, we've compiled some tips to help find out a dog's age even if you don't know their birthday based on physical factors like teeth, eyes, fur, and muscle mass.
+If you adopted a dog of unknown age, you can determine a dog’s ageopens in a new tab even if you don’t know their birthday based on physical factors like teeth, eyes, fur, and muscle mass.

 Recently, an article in Scienceopens in a new tab about this research mentioned another group that is studying the aging process of dogs, called the Dog Aging Projectopens in a new tab, a collaborative effort of the University of Washington and Texas A&M University.
 It is currently collecting data from pet dogs of citizen scientists to understand how genes, lifestyle, and environment influence aging.
 They hope to understand why some dogs develop diseases at younger ages and die earlier, while others lead a mostly disease-free life.